jordanssv/bappwriter/readme.md

 1. The tool will display a list of available contract functions
 2. Select a function by typing its number or name
 3. Enter the required parameters when prompted
+4. The tool will automatically check for required token approvals
-4. Confirm the transaction
+5. Confirm the transaction
+6. Set a manual gas limit if needed
-5. The tool will send the transaction and display the transaction hash
+7. The tool will send the transaction and display the transaction hash
-6. It will wait for the transaction to be mined and display the result
+8. It will wait for the transaction to be mined and display the result

+### Additional Options
+The tool includes special functionality beyond contract calls:

+1. **Revoke Token Approval**
+   - Allows you to revoke approval for any ERC20 token
+   - Enter the token address when prompted
+   - View the current allowance information
+   - Confirm to revoke (sets allowance to zero)
+   - Option to set custom gas limit for the revocation

+2. **View Contract Transactions**
+   - View historical transactions for the contract
+   - Specify how many transactions you want to retrieve
+   - See transaction function names, status, block numbers, timestamps, addresses and hashes
+   - Automatically scans blocks to find contract interactions

+### Automatic Token Approvals

+When interacting with functions that require ERC20 tokens:

+1. The tool automatically detects when token approvals are needed
+2. It checks your current allowance for the token
+3. If insufficient, it prompts you to approve tokens
+4. Options to approve:
+   - Maximum amount (unlimited)
+   - Specific amount
+5. Processes the approval transaction before executing the main function

 ### Input Format Guidelines